-How software can help family offices through turbulent times
+Software can help family offices through turbulent times and this is how

 Since December 2019, the world has been engulfed in a rapidly-spiraling health crisis, as the novel coronavirus COVID-19 spreads to further and further reaches.
 The phenomenon has led to one of the most widespread instances of remote working, with offices across the globe turning to software to continue business operations.
 This, in fact, led to a massive outage of enterprise communication platforms Microsoft Teams and Zoom Communications, as an influx of new users appeared to overload their servers.